thongtech/go-legacy-win7/README.md

    Tested on Windows 7 RTM (build 7600) — no updates required — through Windows 11 25H2

 2. **Upstream Code First, Not a Blind Revert**
-   Since `1.26.8-1` and `1.27.1-1`, legacy support is not restored by reverting upstream changes or freezing old code.
+   Since `1.26.8-1` and `1.27.1-1`, legacy support is no longer restored by reverting upstream changes or freezing old code.
 Upstream's current implementation is kept, with a fallback beneath it chosen at runtime by what the machine actually supports.
 Each fallback is built to reproduce upstream's behaviour as closely as the platform allows, so a program behaves the same whether it runs on Windows 7 or Windows 11, and current Windows is unaffected.

 3. **Classic `go get` Behaviour**
    This fork allows for the deprecated `go get` behaviour when `GO111MODULE` is set to "off" or "auto".
 This means: